SBurnard/Git_and_Hub/README.md

 	```
 	ssh-keygen -t ed25519 -C "your_email@example.com"
 	```
-	# I used my no reply GitHub email, which is typically <user.name>@users.noreply.github.com
+	I used my no reply GitHub email, which is typically <user.name>@users.noreply.github.com
-	# This can also be seen from github.com account (Settings/Emails - then under Primary email address it should show to no reply option).
+	This can also be seen from github.com account (Settings/Emails - then under Primary email address it should show to no reply option).
-	This create your new SSH key!

 3. When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.
 	```
 	> Enter a file in which to save the key (/c/Users/you/.ssh/id_algorithm):[Press enter]